This Is Our School

 Our Upper Secondary School

 All our upper secondary school students can choose from a wide selection of courses, especially in arts, sciences, and sports.
-We offer our students the opportunity to continue in the same study paths that they have started in our secondary school.
+We offer our students the opportunity to continue in the same study paths that they have started in our lower secondary school.
 Our math school focuses especially on mathematics and sciences, and has the widest selection of math courses in Finland.

 Students apply to both schools in Yhteishaku.
 Students that apply to Maunula Upper Secondary School will be selected according to their grade point average for the theoretical subjects in the basic education certificate.
-Students that apply to Helsinki Math School will additionally take part in an entrance exam, and will be selected according to both their success in the exam and their grade point average in the basic education certificate.
+Students that apply to Helsinki School of Mathematics will additionally take part in an entrance exam, and will be selected according to both their success in the exam and their grade point average in the basic education certificate.

 You can find more information about applying to our upper secondary school here (in Finnish).